KopterBuzz/NOBlackBox/INSTALL.md

 The recording will be saved to disk when you go back to the main menu.

-You will find the Tacview recordings in the <path to game's folder in your steam library>\BepInEx\plugins\Replays directory.
+You will find the Tacview recordings in the <path to game's folder in your steam library>\BepInEx\plugins\NOBlackBox\Replays directory.

 ## Configuring NOBlackBox
 All configurable settings conform to BepInEx Configuration Standards.